Particle.news

 Overview

-• The Supreme Court, in a 5-4 decision on Thursday, May 28, 2026, vacated Terry Pitchford's 2006 conviction and death sentence and remanded the case to lower courts for further state proceedings.
+• The U.S. Supreme Court, which ruled Thursday, voted 5-4 to vacate Terry Pitchford’s 2006 conviction and death sentence and sent the case back to lower courts for further proceedings.

-• Record evidence shows prosecutor Doug Evans used peremptory strikes to remove four Black prospective jurors, producing a 12-person jury with only one Black member in a county about 40% Black.
+• At Pitchford’s trial the prosecutor, former District Attorney Doug Evans, struck four of five Black prospective jurors, leaving a jury with one Black member in a county that was about 40% Black at the time.